-Since 31 January 2020, the versatile defensive player has been part of the Borussia Dortmund squad.
+Since 31 January 2020, the versatile defensive player has been part of the Borussia Dortmund squad, first as a loan player, and then with a permanent contract.
 "A player who, in addition to his technical ability, brings physical attributes and has a strong desire to win," said sporting director Michael Zorc.
 The numbers are certainly impressive!
-Emre Can won 61 percent of his challenges in the second half of last season, making him the toughest-tackling midfielder in the Bundesliga!
-Having lost his first two matches with BVB, the winter signing called on his new team to "play nasty" from time to time.
-And it seemed to work: Dortmund conceded only four goals in their last 11 Bundesliga matches with Can in the side.
+Emre Can won 61% of his challenges in the second half of his first season, making him the toughest-tackling midfielder in the Bundesliga!
+He even managed to increase his success rate by a further 1% in 2020/21

 Emre Can was born on 12 January 1994 to Turkish parents living in Frankfurt am Main.
 He played for the Eintracht youth team for three years (2006 to 2009) and then joined the Bayern Munich U17s.
-On 12 August 2012, he made his first-team debut in the 2-1 victory over Borussia Dortmund in the Super Cup.
+On 12 August 2012, he made his first-team debut in the 2-1 victory over Borussia Dortmund in the Supercup.
 Six months later, on 13 April 2013, he played his first Bundesliga match.
-In the season in which Bayern won the treble – the Bundesliga, DFB Cup, UEFA Champions League (2012/13) – the youngster was given game time in both domestic competitions.
+In the season in which Bayern won the treble – the Bundesliga, DFB-Pokal, UEFA Champions League (2012/13) – the youngster was given game time in both domestic competitions.

 "It was a tough place, there's no doubt about it," he said of those early years in the north-west of Frankfurt in an interview with the members' magazine Borussia (April 2020 issue).
 "You learn to be strong; you learn to show respect in everything you do; you learn to share and you learn to choose the right path – or the wrong one.
 Fortunately, I was able to choose the right one.
 But I saw how other young people – friends of mine from school – turned to drugs.
 I was lucky to have the support of my family and friends when I needed it.
 As for football, I learned that you have to try your hardest and give everything you've got if you want to win.
 We used to play on an asphalt pitch, and the only thing that mattered to us was winning – we didn't care where people came from.
 Don't get me wrong, you can learn a lot from losing.
 But winning feels so much better.
 I hate losing."